Take My Life, Please: Plot

 A man named Vance Connor is inducted into the Springfield Wall of Fame, and Homer recounts how he ran against Vance for class president in high school and lost.
 Later, at Moe's Tavern, Lenny and Carl confess to Homer that his old high school principal Harlan Dondelinger had ordered them to bury the ballot box containing the votes to the election.
 After they dig up the ballot box, Lisa counts the votes, and Homer is shocked to see that the votes put him as the winner.
 Outraged, he confronts a retired Dondelinger, who explains that two students had talked their classmates into voting for Homer so that they could humiliate him if he had won, so Dondelinger hid the ballot box to try to spare Homer from the embarrassment.

 During a family dinner at Luigi's Restaurant, Luigi Risotto introduces Homer to his saucier, who he claims can tell what someone's life could have been like by stirring tomato sauce in a certain way.
 By using his magical tomato sauce, he helps Homer see what his life would have been like if he had won the election: Homer would have been rich, he would have had a better position at the nuclear plant, would have lived in a mansion on the site where the Flanders now live, would have been closer to Grampa who would live in the house in which the Simpsons currently live, and Homer would not be bald.
 The kids would not have been born because Homer would have remembered to use protection before sex; Marge is confused by this and tries to convince Homer that their lives would be miserable without Bart, Lisa and Maggie.
 He remains unconvinced and becomes more depressed after seeing that his life would have been a lot better if he had won, even leaping into the pot to try to "live in the sauce", much to the saucier's consternation.

 Homer remains at home for the next couple of days.
-Marge convinces a reluctant Homer to take a walk with her to the Springfield Wall of Fame, where he learns that his name has been put up after Marge confronted Dondelinger and forced him to do the right thing.
+Marge convinces a reluctant Homer to take a walk with her to the Springfield Wall of Fame, where he sees a plaque dedicated to himself (it is later revealed that Homer's plaque has replaced the plaque of Principal Skinner, which can be seen discarded in a trash can).
 A boy then has his picture taken with him.
 Homer, now much happier, goes to a Korean restaurant that Bart says "sells beef that spells the date of your death".